dansl/MacOS-Apps/README.md

 - Cleaning the Console - The clear command clears the terminal screen.
 The keyboard shortcut Ctrl + L allows you to achieve the same thing faster.

 - Keep Your Program Running in the Background - If you run the program in a terminal, it will be killed as soon as you end your terminal session.
-To prevent this and keep the program running, use the nohup command - it means "don't hang".
-For example, to transfer files to and from the server using scp and be sure that the transfer will continue even if you accidentally close the terminal window, use this command:
+To prevent this and keep the program running, use the nohup command.
+Example: Transfer files to and from the server using scp and be sure that the transfer will continue even if you accidentally close the terminal window, use this command:
   ```
   nohup scp very-big-file.mkv [email protected]:~/very-big-file.mkv
   ```